Paying for a Grandchild’s College

 So, You Want to Pay for Your Grandchild’s College?

 If you want to ease your grandkid’s future financial burdens, then paying for your grandchild’s college is a great start, and we’re here to help you achieve that goal.
-Barber Financial Group has a different outlook on life in retirement.
+Modern Wealth Management has a different outlook on life in retirement.
 We aren’t only here as an investment firm, we are here to give you and your loved ones the future you’ve been dreaming of and working toward your entire life.
 We want to bring that dream to fruition by planning your financial future and attaining and exceeding those goals.
 In other words, we want you to live your one best financial life, where the finance doesn’t hinder you and your family’s future, including your grandchild’s dream of graduating from college.

 If planning like this sounds like something you would like to try, give us a call at 913-393-1000 or schedule a complimentary consultation below.